Data2AIJourney/MicrosoftFabricIntroduction/4. Data Science/Lab 4.2 - Data Wrangler.md

 Existing Lakehouse and dataset

 ## 🖱️ Step 1: Launch Data Wrangler
-1. Open a table in your Lakehouse
+1. Open a data frame in your notebook
-2. Click on Wrangle Data
+2. Click on Data Wrangler
+3. Pick your data fram

 ## 🧹 Step 2: Clean and Shape Data
-1. Remove null values from key columns
+1. Change column types
 2. Rename columns
 3. Filter for specific time periods or categories
+4. push code back to your notebook